hlowman/ucsb_r_workshop/README.md

 ## General Information

 **Who**: This course is aimed at graduate and undergraduate students and researchers who work with ecological data.
+You do not have to be affiliated with UCSB to attend this workshop!

 **Where**: This course will take place online via Zoom.
 The instructors will provide instructions and information on how to join this workshop.